-Recap: WireGuard is Simple, Fast, and Secure
+Simple, Fast, and Secure

-- Less than 4,000 lines of code. - Easily auditable by everyone in the room. - Easily implemented with basic data structures. - Design of WireGuard lends itself to coding patterns that are secure in practice. - Minimal state kept, no dynamic allocations.

-- Stealthy and minimal attack surface.
+- Less than 4,000 lines of code. - Easily implemented with basic data structures. - Design of WireGuard lends itself to coding patterns that are secure in practice. - Minimal state kept, no dynamic allocations. - Stealthy and minimal attack surface.

-- Solid cryptographic foundation.
+- Handshake based on NoiselK

 - Fundamental property of a secure tunnel: association between a peer and a peer's IPs.

 - Extremely performant best in class.

 - Simple standard interface via an ordinary network device.

 - Opinionated.